ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025002-18 01:52 dwg - I had an epiphany about the way things are working.
+Each executable is calling the environment class to setup the shared with all its valuable constructs.
+Actually the environment constructor only needs to be called when the shared instantiates for the first time (use of the create flag).
+After that the shared is already populated and all you need to do is use it.
+One way to optimize this, is to make each init call in the environment constructor conditional on the value of the associated shared data.
+For instance, if the szIface variable is empty, go ahead and call set_iface().
+If szIP is empty, call set(ip()...
+This will hugely speed up the cgi scripts and utilities and save a lot of machine cycles.

 2025-02-17 19:16 dwg/mf - patched up things in environment
 regarding temp paths and gen of scripts, needs work to make automatic.